jonhanks/folder_diff/README.md

 # folder_diff

-A tool to do syncing and simple file existance checks.
-Built for windows which does not have tools like rsync or diff.
+A tool to help track differences between backup directories.
+Targeted to windows systems which do not have nice native tools like rsync and diff.

+Currently only builds on Windows.